The Floured Table

 INSTRUCTIONS

-• Place rack in center of oven.
-Preheat oven to 350° Fahrenheit (177° Celsius, Gas mark 4).
+• Place a rack in the center of the oven and preheat to 350°F (177° Celsius, Gas mark 4).

-70 grams (5 Tablespoons) unsalted butter
+250 grams Biscoff cookies, 70 grams unsalted butter

 • Peel bananas.
 Slice 3 of the bananas in ½ inch (13 mm) thick circles and place on top of dulce de leche layer.